-James L. Curry, Jr., Ed.D.
+Cindy M. Kiernan., Ed.D.

 Dean, Price School of Education

-Assistant Professor of Middle-Grades Education
+Assistant Professor of Early Childhood Education

-770-720-5577
+770-720-5889

-jlc1@reinhardt.edu
+cmk@reinhardt.edu

 M.Ed.
 Mission

 Reinhardt University's overall educational program emphasizes the study of liberal arts, sciences and professional studies within the University's historic commitment to the United Methodist faith and tradition.
 The University affirms that learning is best facilitated through a partnership between faculty members and students where the integration of faith and learning is essential.
 The University is committed to students who desire a small, caring community dedicated to personalized attention.